microsoft/ignite24-lab-441/instructions.md

 The key elements of the agent setup are:

-- **ILoggerFactory**: Used for logging messages to the output for debugging.
+- **ILoggerFactory**: Used for logging messages to the output pane for debugging.
-- **PromptManager**: Determines the location of Prompts.
+- **PromptManager**: Determines the location of prompt templates.
 - **ActionPlanner**: Determines which model and prompt should be used when handling a user message.
-By default, the planner uses a prompt template named 'Chat'.
+By default, the planner uses a prompt template named **Chat**.
 - **ApplicationBuilder**: Creates an object which represents a Bot that can handle incoming activities.

+The agent is added as a transient service which means that everytime a message is recieved from the Bot Framework, our agent code will be executed.

-### Exercise 3: Prompt templates
+## Exercise 3: Prompt templates

 Prompts play a crucial role in communicating and directing the behavior of language models.